Cockchafer: Mating behaviour

+Pest behaviour

+Though adults can damage some fruit trees, M. melolontha larvae are the primary agricultural pests.
+Larva hatch from their eggs 4–6 weeks after being laid and develop into adults over the course of 3–4 years.
+Immediately after hatching, larvae will gnaw on small roots.
+It will continue feeding on roots, particularly grasses, cereals, and other crops, during its three larval stages, only pausing to burrow deep into the soil for winter hibernation.

+In their first stage, M. melolontha larvae identify roots by CO2 release.
+They will only do damage at extreme densities.
+In their second stage, larva will cause the most damage to crops.
+In their third stage, larva will do less but still severe damage to crops.
+They most prominently use structures on their antennae called pore plates to smell.
+This structure is a thin layer of cells that covers a number of sensory units consisting of dendrite bundles.
+These and other olfactory organs on the head of the larva can identify CO2 and plant volatiles.
+They've also been found to push their heads into the walls of their burrows and probe with their antennae, likely to taste the soil with bristle-like sensilla.

 Pest control and history

-Middle ages
+Middle Ages

 In the Middle Ages, pest control was rare, and people had no effective means to protect their harvest.
 This gave rise to events that seem bizarre from a modern perspective.
 In 1320, for instance, cockchafers were brought to court in Avignon and sentenced to withdraw within three days onto a specially designated area, otherwise they would be outlawed.
 Subsequently, since they failed to comply, they were collected and killed.
-(Similar animal trials also occurred for many other animals in the Middle Ages.)
+Similar animal trials also occurred for many other animals in the Middle Ages.